martinpoljak/json-rpc-objects/README.md

 JSON-RPC Objects
 ================

-**JSON-RPC Objects** are implementation of by [JSON-RPC][1] defined objects with respect to specifications compliance and API backward compatibility.
+**JSON-RPC Objects** is complete implementation of by [JSON-RPC][1] defined objects with respect to specifications compliance and API backward compatibility.
 It implements all versions of the protocol and support for ability to communicate by the same protocol version which the other side uses by a transparent way.

 It means, it implements following JSON-RPC versions: